NativeScript/docs-v7/docs/app-and-screen-templates/creating-custom-templates.md

 ## Creating Blank Template

-This article aims to give you the common steps needed to create your own custom application template (More info on [what's application template](./app-templates#introduction-to-application-templates)).
-The easiest and straight-forward way to create your own customized template is to clone one of the blank templates.
-NativeScript templates comes in different flavours (Plain JavaScript, TypeScript, Angular and Vue.js) so you could select the blank template for the desired application flavour.
+This article aims to give you the common steps needed to create your custom application template (More info on [what's application template](./app-templates#introduction-to-application-templates)).
+The easiest and straight-forward way to create your customized template is to clone one of the blank templates.
+NativeScript templates come in different flavors (Plain JavaScript, TypeScript, Angular and Vue.js) so you could select the blank template for the desired application flavor.

 Here is the list of the four main blank templates depending on the coding language preferences.